-In the next 14 days average maximum daily temperatures will be 15° which is a little too chilly for sunbathing.
-The average water temperature will be 10° which is very cold and bracing, it's not recommended you swim with out a full wet suit.
-There will be no rainy days at all.
-Average cloud cover will be 24%.
+In the next 14 days average maximum daily temperatures will be 5° which is too cold for sunbathing.
+The average water temperature will be 8° which is very cold and bracing, it's not recommended you swim with out a full wet suit.
+There will be 6 days of very light rain with an average of 1.5mm rain on those days.
+Average cloud cover will be 51%.

 The Okanagan region in British Columbia, Canada, is known for its stunning lakes and beaches that offer a perfect getaway for beach lovers.
 The region boasts a semi-arid climate with hot summers and mild winters, making it an ideal destination for beach holidays.
 The annual weather in Okanagan typically features warm temperatures ranging from 20°C to 30°C during summer months (June to August), while winters are usually cool, with temperatures hovering around the freezing point.
 The best time to visit these beaches depends on individual preferences and the specific beach or island chosen.
 Here are some of the most popular beaches and islands in Okanagan to help you plan your trip.